tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ## Proposed options and solutions

 Let’s first take a look at the proposed user flow (on the coordinator).
-It is expected to be largely the same with other strategies, but notable differences are highlighted in "Notable differences" section below.
+It is expected to be largely the same with other strategies, but notable differences are highlighted in the "Notable differences" section below.
 Unless mentioned otherwise, the discussion here applies to the python program intended to be run on the coordinator.

 ### User Journey